codeCatFths/CarrCSM01/CarrCowkowlator/readme.txt

 ------------------------------------
 EQUALS KEY
 ------------------------------------
-Pressing the calculate key launches the calculation indicated by the chosen operator (+.-,*,/).
+Pressing the "equals" key launches the calculation indicated by the chosen operator (+.-,*,/).

 If a proper processes has completed, a sound is also triggered when pressing the "equals" key.
 A cow moos.